 Vaginal septum resection is the main surgical procedure used to treat a vaginal septum.
 Resection is the act of surgically removing something from the body.
 In this case, it refers to the removal of a septum, which is a partition made of tissue that forms as the fetus is forming inside the womb.

 The septum can interfere with menstruation, sexual function and childbirth, which is why its removal is often necessary.
 The timing of surgery depends on the symptoms and characteristics of the septum.
-Your doctor will typically need to perform a pelvic examination, pelvic imaging with ultrasound and magnetic resonant imaging (MRI) before performing the surgery.
+The surgeon will typically need to perform a pelvic examination, pelvic imaging with ultrasound and magnetic resonant imaging (MRI) before surgery.

 Vaginal septum is an uncommon condition that is congenital, meaning that it exists at birth.

 There are three different types of vaginal septa, and they require different forms of treatment.